 Integration of all assets whether they are located at individual plants or enterprise headquarters to instill immediate improvements in costs through coordination.

 The data collected from these assets will be fed into real-time simulation models to develop manufacturing intelligence to allow decisions to be taken based on facts and not predictions.
 Furthermore, this will allow industrial assets to respond flexibly to changing market requirements.

 As the manufacturing intelligence grows through the accumulation of Big Data, productivity, efficiency and safety of the entire chain of operations will increase.

 It’s simple, Smart Manufacturing is a comprehensive upgrade to all outdated industrial systems.
-The Internet of Things is a component, necessary for the success of Smart Manufacturing as its very core is dependent upon reliable networking between industrial assets.
+The Internet of Things (IoT) and Industrial Internet of Things (IIoT) are components necessary for the success of Smart Manufacturing, as its very core is dependent upon reliable networking between industrial assets.

 Smart Manufacturing upgrades existing concepts so that a better response can be issued in the face of any problem.
 These include:

-Machine Monitoring, which gives manufacturers the ability to monitor their machines in real-time, and accumulate data which can than be analyzed.
+Machine Monitoring, which gives manufacturers the ability to monitor their machines in real-time, and accumulate data which can then be analyzed.

 Integration with Supply-chain, real-time communication between supply-chain assets and manufacturing assets allow not only flexible outputs but provide a competitive edge through the use of Big Data Analysis.

 In a nutshell, Smart Manufacturing is an integration of industrial automation technologies and is bigger than any single concept whether its IoT, Smart Machines or Digital Factory.
 The final goal is a more coordinated approach towards manufacturing during normal operation or crises.